Judge declines to delay Trump’s NY hush money trial over complaints of pretrial publicity

 “The situation Defendant finds himself in now is not new to him and at least in part, of his own doing,” the judge added.
 He said questioning of prospective jurors would address any concerns about their ability to be fair and impartial.

-There was no immediate comment from Trump’s lawyers or from the Manhattan district attorney’s office, which is prosecuting the case.
+Messages seeking comment were left with Trump’s lawyers.
+The Manhattan district attorney’s office, which is prosecuting the case, declined to comment.

+Trump, meanwhile, said Friday that he planned to testify at the trial, calling the case a “scam.”

+“All I can do is tell the truth,” Trump told reporters at his Mar-a-Lago estate in Florida.
+“And the truth is, they have no case.”

+“It’s very unfair that I’m having a trial there,” he said, reiterating complaints he has made about the judge.

-In a court filing last month, Trump's attorney Todd Blanche had argued that "potential jurors in Manhattan have been exposed to huge amounts of biased and unfair media coverage relating to this case.
+In a court filing last month, Trump lawyer Todd Blanche had argued that “potential jurors in Manhattan have been exposed to huge amounts of biased and unfair media coverage relating to this case.”

 “Many of the potential jurors already wrongfully believe that President Trump is guilty,” Blanche added, citing the defense's review of media articles and other research it conducted.

+Blanche said the review found 1,223 articles published online about the case from mid-January to late February and that many of them “unfairly and improperly ‘demonized’" Trump.
+However, a chart included in a defense submission included many mentions of terms relevant to the case, such as 207 references to “Manhattan Trial” and 142 to “Hush Money Payments.”

+Trump’s lawyers also blamed key prosecution witnesses Michael Cohen and Stormy Daniels for driving negative coverage of Trump.
+They pointed to Cohen’s withering criticism of Trump on his podcasts and social media feeds and to publicity surrounding the release of a documentary about Daniels, which premiered last month on the NBC streaming service Peacock.

 Prosecutors contended that publicity wasn’t likely to wane and that Trump’s own comments generated a lot of it.
-Prosecutors also noted that there are over 1 million people in Manhattan, arguing that jury questioning could surely locate 12 who could be impartial.
+Prosecutors also noted that there are more than 1 million people in Manhattan, arguing that jury questioning could surely locate 12, plus six alternates, who could be impartial.

+He is accused of doctoring his company’s records to hide the real reason for payments to Cohen, his former lawyer and fixer who helped the candidate bury negative claims about him during his 2016 campaign.
+Cohen’s activities included paying porn actor Daniels $130,000 to suppress her story of an extramarital sexual encounter with Trump years earlier, which Trump denies.

 Trump's lawyers had lobbed other, sometimes similar, arguments for delays at an appeals court this week.
 One of those appeals sought to put the trial on hold until the appellate court could give full consideration to the defense's argument that it needs to be moved elsewhere, on the grounds that the jury pool has been polluted by news coverage of Trump's other recent cases.